XRPLF/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 }
 ```

 These transaction instructions mean: Send a payment from rf1Bi... to ra5nK... delivering exactly 13 XRP.
 If the transaction is successfully processed, it does exactly that.
-Since it usually takes about 4 seconds for each new ledger version to become [validated](consensus.html), a successful transaction can be created, submitted, executed, and have a completely final outcome in 8 seconds or less, even if gets queued for the ledger version after the current in-progress one.
+Since it usually takes about 4 seconds for each new ledger version to become [validated](consensus.html), a successful transaction can be created, submitted, executed, and have a final outcome in 8 seconds or less, even if gets queued for the ledger version after the current in-progress one.

 **Caution:** The [Payment transaction type][Payment] can also be used for some more specialized kinds of payments, including [cross-currency payments](cross-currency-payments.html) and [partial payments](partial-payments.html).
 In the case of partial payments, it is possible that the `Amount` shows a large amount of XRP even if the transaction only delivered a very small amount.
 See [partial payments exploit](partial-payments.html#partial-payments-exploit) for how to avoid crediting a customer for the wrong amount.

 Direct XRP-to-XRP payments cannot be partial payments, but partial payments can deliver XRP after converting from a different source currency.

 ## Funding Accounts